 The latest SMP dataset can also be accessed via a connection to our Geospatial Data Collection, click the link for access instructions.
 User will still need to be licensed to access SMP data; submit the Streetmap Premium Request Form for authorization.

-Those who wish to use SMP to perform geocoding, or users who need to download and install this product for local processing can request access and licensing by completing this form.
+Those who wish to use SMP to perform geocoding, or users who need to download and install this product for local processing can request access and licensing by completing the Streetmap Premium Request Form.
 Once the request is submitted, you will receive a link to the download folder and instructions on how to install and activate the dataset.
 Data Services staff will enable access to geocoding functions (if necessary) and you will receive notiuce when that is completed.

 Given the finite number of seats included in our license agreement, access to SMP must be requested and availability may be time limited.

 Streetmap Premium (SMP) data are available for use in ArcGIS Desktop (10.6.1 or later), and ArcGIS Pro (2.4.3 or later) but users should be aware of the hardware requirements and that the download package is large and requires more than 20 Gb of free space.
 The SMP product includes a File Geodatabase (FGDB) containing an extensive set of detailed road features, a pre-configured network dataset for routing, and reference data for context.
 Those who plan to perform geocoding will also download a pre-built address locator designed for the version of ArcGIS you are running.
 ArcGIS Pro users will download the 'New' Address Locator which has been optimized to enhance performance and efficiency.
 If you are working in ArcGIS Desktop (ArcMap) and need to perform geocoding, you will need the 'Classic Locators' and they will be available through 2021.
 You should be aware that support for the Classic locators ended after Q1 2021 and all geocoding with SMP must now be done in ArcGIS Pro.